A non-perturbative approach to computing seismic normal modes in rotating planets: Introduction

 One may view the computational approach developed in this paper as forming a bridge between SPECFEM3D\_globe, and the mode-coupling approaches derived from modes in a spherically symmetric model, involving finer scale heterogeneity and higher seismic eigenfrequencies.
 Our approach facilitates the studies of the highly heterogeneous crust models and complex three-dimensional models through the planetary spectrum, as well as the naturally efficient computation of seismograms from many different sources.
 Naturally, we also include the Coriolis force and centrifugal potential and formulate it as a nonlinear eigenvalue problem.
 We can accommodate arbitrarily shaped fluid-solid boundaries which becomes increasingly important at higher rotation rates.
 In our formulation, the rotation rate might spatially vary, which is relevant to the future computation of normal modes in gas giants in our solar system.

 In this paper, we revisit the work of \cite{buland1984computation}.
-Buland and collaborators encountered several complications that we overcome by characterizing and separating the essential spectrum and introducing a new formulation that properly models the elastic-gravitational system without approximations.
+Buland and collaborators encountered several complications that we overcome by characterizing and separating the essential spectrum using a polynomial filtering eigensolver and introducing a new formulation that properly models the elastic-gravitational system without simplifications.
 In our proposed formulation, the displacement, the proper orthonormal condition and the symmetry of the system for non-rotating planets are preserved.
 We apply fully unstructured meshes to model fully heterogeneous planets, and the mixed finite-element method (FEM) to discretize the elastic-gravitational system.
 Our method can handle fully heterogeneous planetary models easily, and guarantee that accurate solutions lie in the space to which normal modes associated with the seismic point spectrum belong.
-In a separate paper \citep{DBLP:conf/sc/ShiLXSH18}, we introduced a highly parallel algorithm for solving the generalized eigenvalue problem resulting from our analysis.
+In a previous paper \cite{DBLP:conf/sc/ShiLXSH18}, we introduced a highly parallel algorithm for solving the generalized eigenvalue problem resulting from our analysis for Cowling approximation using P1 mixed FEM.
 We achieved high parallel computational and memory scalabilities with demonstrated performance on modern supercomputers.
-To include rotation in the elastic-gravitational system through the Coriolis force and the centrifugal potential, we utilize extended Lanczos vectors computed in a non-rotating planet -- with the shapes of boundaries of a rotating planet and accounting for the centrifugal potential -- as a truncated basis to properly facilitate reduction to one of the equivalent linear forms of the quadratic eigenvalue problem (QEP).
-Here, the separation of the essential spectrum comes into play again and the normal modes computed are guaranteed to lie in the appropriate space of functions.
-The reduced system can be solved with a standard eigensolver.
+In the following paper \cite{shi2021planetary}, we extended our algorithm using P2 mixed FEM for better accuracy and discussed the reproducibility of our codes reported from several universities during the student cluster competion at the supercomputing conference.